 The vessel is awarded to the highest bidder, who should pay the purchase price (in excess of the amount of the security retained by the notary) within three business days of the auction.
 Each party having a claim against the vessel's owner is entitled to file a claim with the notary public, at the latest 15 days after the auction.
 Thereafter, the notary public drafts the adjudication list (at the latest within two months of the auction), to which the other creditors have a right to object.

-On distributing the sale proceeds, the following claims will be deemed to be privileged and will have priority above all others:
+The new CPML has, to an extent, revised priority claims.
+Under the new regime, on distributing the sale proceeds, the following claims will be deemed to be privileged and will have priority above all others: